aescarias/pdfnaut/docs/source/index.rst

 pdfnaut aims to become a PDF processor for Python -- a library capable of reading and writing PDF documents.

 pdfnaut currently works best for handling low-level scenarios.
-A high-level reader (:class:`~pdfnaut.document.PdfDocument`) is provided although it's pretty much in the works.
+A high-level reader and writer (:class:`~pdfnaut.document.PdfDocument`) is available although it's a work in progress.

-pdfnaut is capable of the following:
+pdfnaut is currently capable of the following:

 - Reading compressed & encrypted PDF documents (AES/ARC4, see note below).
 - Inspecting PDFs and extracting data from them.
-- Viewing document information.
+- Viewing and editing document information.
 - Building PDFs from scratch.

 Install